-A new, permanent exhibit at the Gloucester County Visitor Center in Gloucester, VA - just a twenty-minute drive from Werowocomoco - offers a sneak-peek at the meaningful opportunities for learning and reflection the site has to offer.
+A permanent exhibit at the Gloucester County Visitor Center in Gloucester, VA - offers a sneak-peek at the meaningful opportunities for learning and reflection the site has to offer.
 Gloucester is located about an hour’s drive north from the trail’s headquarters in Jamestown.

-Join our park guides Frank Furrs and Will Bustos on a tour of the Werowocomoco exhibit at the Gloucester County Visitors Center!
+Join our park guides Frank Furrs and Will Bustos on a tour of the Werowocomoco exhibit at the Gloucester County Visitor Center!
 Werowocomoco is a significant American Indian site in coastal Virginia with some 400 years of occupation.
-The town was the headquarters of paramount chief Powhatan, and is where he received English leaders in the early 1600s.
+The town was the headquarters of paramount chief Powhatan and is where he received English leaders in the early 1600s.